Amadou03/cse/README.md

 # cse

-You need to clone the repository and execute the main file.
+You need to clone the repository and execute the file "main.py".